vitessio/website/content/en/docs/user-guides/reparenting.md

 ## Fixing Replication

 A tablet can be orphaned after a reparenting if it is unavailable when the reparent operation is running but then recovers later on.
 In that case, you can manually reset the tablet's master to the current shard master using the `vtctl ReparentTablet` command.
-You can then restart replication on the tablet if it was stopped by calling the `vtctl StartSlave` command.
+You can then restart replication on the tablet if it was stopped by calling the `vtctl StartReplication` command.